EXPORT TRADE

 3. To coordinate and monitor all export management programs including management of export targets and incentives.

-5. Amelioration of basic infrastructure of export financing transport, fiscal and trade policies and development of export industries.
+5. Amelioration of basic infrastructure of export financing, transport, fiscal and trade policies, and development of export industries.

-ROLES OF THE BOARD OF EXTERNAL TRADE(B.E.T)
+ROLES OF THE BOARD OF EXTERNAL TRADE (B.E.T.)

-The board of External trade was established to perform the following objectives;
+The Board of External Trade was established to perform the following objectives:

 1. To help industries find markets for their products throughout the world.
-It provides assistance increasing and developing Tanzanian exports by actively opening up new markets.
+It provides assistance in increasing and developing Tanzanian exports by actively opening up new markets.

-2.T.P.A (Tanzania Port Authority)
+2. T.P.A (Tanzania Port Authority)

-1. To ensure that there is adequate facilities for all cargo(goods) passing through their ports.
+1. To ensure that there are adequate facilities for all cargo (goods) passing through their ports.

 subscriber